maxdesalle/website/content/posts/understanding-many-worlds.md

 worked beautifully, but at small scales—the microscopic level of atoms, photons, and electrons—it wasn't accurate.

+{{< info >}}
-> Atoms are tiny units of matter, while photons are particles of light.
+Atoms are tiny units of matter, while photons are particles of light.
-> Notably, both exhibit wave-like behavior.
-A wave is a repeating
-> pattern that spreads through space, like ripples on water.
+Notably, both exhibit wave-like behavior.
+A wave is a repeating pattern that spreads through space, like ripples on water.
+{{< /info >}}

 The new explanation of microscopic reality that emerged—quantum mechanics—wasn't just a better theory.